Hunter Education Program

 Effective January 1, 2005, a minimum age requirement for the Hunter Education Program was established at 11 years of age.
 However, other changes in the law make it possible for children under 11 to hunt under certain conditions.
 Persons with questions should consult the Kansas Department of Wildlife and Parks website for guidance on hunting regulations.

 Pre-registration is required due to limited class size.
-When class dates are established, they will be posted in the Lawrence Journal World, announced on 1320 KLWN, and posted here on this website.
+When class dates are established, they will be posted in the Lawrence Journal World and announced on 1320 KLWN.

 Individuals requiring more information may go to the Kansas Wildlife and Parks website at kdwp.state.ks.us.